disraptor/disraptor.github.io/docs/disraptor-limitations-for-documents-and-resources.md

 Therefore Disraptor cannot guarantee for correctly rendering a website having these dependencies.
 A workaround is moving the part of an internal script, which contains the references to external scripts, into a external script itself and sourcing it after the initial external script.
 External scripts which are injected into a DOM will be executed in order of appearance, so this will resolve the issues but results in slightly longer website loading times.

+## Don't load jQuery twice
+This is rather a quicktip than a restriction.
+Since Discourse uses jQuery itself loading jQuery with your web application can overwrite that instance, since Disraptor-content is evaluated later.
+If these versions differ to much, there might be issues with Discourses functionality and unexpected behavior may occur.
+Therefore make sure you do not load jQuery anymore when using your web application in combination with Disraptor, since Discourse does this for you.
+With respect to back compatibility all of your code should still be intact.